reasonml/reason/README.md

 Works that are forked from other projects are under their original licenses.

-Editor plugins (which have also been forked) in the `editorSupport/` directory include their own licenses.

 ## Credit

 The general structure of `refmt` repo was copied from @whitequark's m17n project, including parts of the `README` that instruct how to use this with the OPAM toolchain.
+Thank you OCaml!